-There are numerous common issues with magnets associated with magnetic separation equipment in the food industry.
+There are numerous common issues associated with magnetic separation equipment in the food industry.
 Although many of these are common, they need to be taken seriously and if possible, resolved quickly to avoid even bigger problems from arising, such as accidents, product recalls and hygiene issues.

 Some of the most common issues are:

 Demagnetization can be defined as a magnet losing its strength over time.
 This process is inevitable; however, rapid strength loss can cause serious issues with your product.
 Once a magnet loses its strength, it cannot be ‘recharged’.
 Poor handling and damage to magnets often cause demagnetization.

 2. Poor Quality Magnets